-Here is a “how to” so you can create a beautiful dry stacked stone retaining wall that won’t look like someone just dumped a pile of rocks around your garden.
+Building a dry stack stone wall is not as difficult as it looks if you follow a few guidelines.
+You can create a beautiful dry stacked stone retaining wall that won’t look like someone just dumped a pile of rocks around your garden.
 You can also use these techniques when you are rocking in your pond.
 If you follow these guidelines you will have a sturdy wall that will last for years.

 As with many things in life, you must start with a strong solid foundation.
 The success of your project depends on this.
 To begin with, dig down below grade.
 Keeping it as flat as possible.
 If you are putting your stone wall on a hillside or ground with any sort of slant to it, then you want to start at the lowest point.
 Dig down an inch or so below the lowest point.

 This next part all depends on what type of climate you live in.
-I am in the north east United States and we get our share of wintery weather, so it is important to have proper drainage below your wall to prevent it from shifting during the freezing and thawing cycles.
+I am in the north east United States and we get our share of wintery weather.
+For me it is important to have proper drainage below your wall to prevent it from shifting during the freezing and thawing cycles.
 This can be easily accomplished by simply adding about an inch or so of gravel below your first course.

 By placing gravel below your wall you allow the water to drain out from beneath reducing your chances of the wall shifting due to excess rain or snow.

 Be sure to compact the dirt or gravel to reduce settling.
-Another tip, when you dig to lay your first course of stones try not to disturb the ground deeper than you plan on digging.
+Try not to disturb the ground deeper than you plan on digging when you dig to lay your first course.
 Keep your shovel flat will also reduce the amount of settling that occurs.

 Start laying your first course.
 Try to keep the size of the rocks random.
 You don’t want to use all your large rocks in one course.
 When laying the first course, find the flattest edge of the rock you intend to use and keep that on the top.
 This creates a flat surface for the next rock to rest on.